 Evelyn currently serves as Deputy Regional President of the Hispanic National Bar Association (HNBA) for the New England region (Region I).
-She also serves on the Boston University School of Law Young Alumni Council for the Boston chapter as the Co-Chair of the Communications and Membership Committee, and is an active member of the BU Law Alumni community.
+She is an active member of the BU Law Alumni community.

 Prior to joining Mintz, Evelyn was an associate in the Boston office of a large, international law firm, where she represented investors in complex affordable housing development acquisitions and transactions.

 While attending law school at Boston University School of Law, she worked as a student prosecutor with the school’s criminal clinic where she represented the Commonwealth of Massachusetts in prosecuting “operating under the influence”, larceny, and drug possession offenses.
 She also served as Co-President of BU Law’s Latin American Law Student Association (LALSA) chapter, and was a note editor for the Public Interest Law Journal.

 Before she attended law school, Evelyn completed a one-year dual urban education fellowship through MATCH Charter High School and AmeriCorps in Boston, where she taught, tutored, and mentored high school students across a variety of subject matters, and advised high school seniors throughout the college application process as a college counselor.